equipmegmbh/engineering-tasks/README.md

 All tasks are optional.
 The candidate can decide which tasks they want to work on and to what extent.
 The most important thing is that the candidate can explain their solution and the decisions they made.
 Also we are interested in the candidate's opinion on the tasks and the project.
 As an example, the candidate could do the following:

-- Implement a pure GraphQl api and mock the data (Ignoring the data model and the data access layer)
+- Implement a pure GraphQL api and mock the data (Ignoring the data model and the data access layer) and focus on all aspects of GraphQL
-- Focus on the data model and the data access layerand api and ignore the client
+- Focus on the data model and the data access layer and api and ignore the client
 - Implement the client and the api and mock the data (Ignoring the data model and the data access layer)
 - Implement a simple full stack solution by focusing on a single task like "Create a new task" and show the result in the client